 - Consultant groups can provide advice on how to set up CSSA structures.
 For example, Ernst and Young’s report entitled ‘Chinese Bonded Areas: Choosing the Right Location’ outlines requirements and key steps in the planning process.

-- In addition to speaking with consultant groups, the Department of Foreign Affairs, Trade and Development Canada (DFATD) should be contacted for assistance in vetting locations.
+- In addition to speaking with consultant groups, Global Affairs Canada (GAC) should be contacted for assistance in vetting locations.

 Finding a trading company partner and establishing presence